remiduval/moderncollab/content/partials/testimonials.md

 label: Testimonials
 title: Testimonials
 testimonials:
+  - name: Kieran Kelly
+    position: Director of Client Services at Future Worx
+    quote: '*"Dan has been an incredible asset to our Team since joining in March.
+      His deep Microsoft 365 knowledge and practical, can-do approach gave us total confidence that our client and internal projects were in good hands.
+      Dan managed the design and build of our very first MS Teams bot (which has been a huge success) and delighted clients including BCG, Office for Nuclear Regulation and a Welsh fire service.
+Dan is an absolute pleasure to work with, listens well, learns fast and has great ideas."*'
+    photo: /assets/uploads/kieran.jpg
   - quote: '"Enthusiasm and a can-do approach is what I first noticed when I started working with Dan.
 We worked together for over a year and Dans knowledge of Office365 helped tremendously with the deployment of this suite to some